 As it happens, Dandelions are typically safe for dogs to eat, although there are other healthier snacks available.
-There’s likely not much of a nutritional benefit to feed these to your pup, when there are healthier alternatives like certain fruits and vegetables.
+There’s likely not much of a nutritional benefit to feeding these to your pup when there are healthier alternatives like certain fruits and vegetables.

 What Is A Dandelion?

 The name dandelion comes from the French meaning ‘lion’s tooth’ (dent-de-lion).
 They are yellow wildflowers that appear in early spring, which has a similar blooming cycle to roses.
 They have a single flower head on a leafless stem.
 The leaves of the plant usually form in a rosette pattern at ground level.
 These leaves attach to a root system well known for being tough and difficult to remove from lawns.

 As the flowers mature, they form spherical seed heads, which are then dispersed by wind, giving them another name, ‘blowballs’.
 They are most commonly seen growing amongst the grass and are viewed by many people as weeds.